-If I’ve learned one key lesson about communication in my years of professional experience, it’s that you always need to consider who your audience is and adapt to their wants and needs.
+You always need to consider your audience and adapt to their wants and needs.
 Some people like to keep the chit-chat to a minimum, while others are social butterflies who can’t stop talking.
 You need to understand where the other person is coming from and adapt your own style accordingly.
-As a consultant, I’ve worked with all kinds of people, and trust me, if you adapt yourself to your audience, you’ll have much greater success.
+As consultants, we’ve worked with all kinds of people and learned that you’ll have much greater success if you adapt yourself to your audience.

 18. When in Doubt, Overcommunicate

 It can be easy for something to get lost in translation using digital communication.
 More communication is better than no or low communication.
 If you’re unsure that something was understood by the recipient, seek confirmation or clarification to make sure they understand.

 Each Scrum event has a very specific, defined purpose.
 None of these meetings should be skipped, or you’re not really following Scrum.
 Therefore, if you want to reduce the stop / start cycle of multiple meetings, try to schedule your events back-to-back.
 If one ends early, you can roll right into the next one to be most efficient with everyone’s time.
 By scheduling meetings this way, you’re avoiding “context switching”.
 Streamlining meetings will allow your team members to have less interruptions and more focus time.